sendbird/sendbird-syncmanager-android/README.md

 ## Getting started

-This section gives you information you need to get started with Sendbird SyncManager for JavaScript.
+This section gives you information you need to get started with Sendbird SyncManager for Android.

 ### Try the sample app

-Download the sample app to test the core features of SyncManager for Javascript.
+Download the sample app to test the core features of SyncManager for Android.

 - https://github.com/sendbird/SendBird-Android/tree/master/syncmanager